redixhumayun/redixhumayun.github.io/_drafts/diagnosing-performance-issues.md

 ## Why Jeff Bezos Is Rich

 The immediate assumption we made is to point the finger of blame at the company's in-house ERP system that we depend upon for validation.
-Of course it has to be the ERP, because we don't have to take any responsibility for it since it's a different service provider.
+Of course it has to be the ERP, because we don't have to take any responsibility for it since it's a different provider.

 Well, after pointing JMeter at a local machine and running the same load test, we easily achieved the throughput that we wanted.
 In fact, we exceeded it by quite a bit.
 If it was the internal ERP system that was causing the issue, why couldn't it be reproduced on a local machine?

-I reached out to someone for help and got pointed in the direction of AWS throttling servers and this opened up a whole can of worms for me.
+I reached out to someone who works at Amazon for help and got pointed in the direction of AWS throttling servers because our CPU load was never exceeding 10% on the EC2 test instance.
+And this opened up a whole can of worms for me.
 It finally helped me understand why Jeff Bezos is rich.

 So, when you are running your application on AWS, what exactly is happening?
 To be honest, I didn't really understand the internals and I still don't completely, but here's the gist.